 If any of the aforementioned holidays fall on an employee's regularly scheduled day off, the employee will be granted a day off without loss of pay the adjoining day preceding or following the referenced holiday.

-The Employer reserves the right to determine the number of employees that are required to work on holidays for which the employee will be paid time and one-half, in addition to their regular day's pay.
+The Employer reserves the right to determine the number of employees that are required to work on holidays for which the employee will be paid time and one-half (1 ½), in addition to their regular day's pay.

 Employees will not be charged vacation time for holidays that occur while on vacation.